 - 1. Complaints shall be filed with the ADA and Section 504 Coordinator.
-Complaints shall be made in writing, unless the Complainant's disability prevents such, in which event the complaint can be made verbally. - 2.
-Complaints shall set forth: (a) the name of the complainant, (b) the address and telephone number or other such information sufficient to enable the coordinator to contact the complainant, (c) a brief description of the alleged violation, and (d) the relief requested by the complainant. - 3.
-Complaints shall be investigated by the coordinator or the coordinator's designee.
-Investigations shall be thorough, but informal, and the complainant shall be given a full opportunity to submit evidence relevant to the complaint. - 4.
-The coordinator shall make a decision on the complaint within thirty (30) days of the filing of the complaint, unless such time period is extended by agreement of the complainant.
-The decision shall be made in writing, shall set forth the coordinator's proposed resolution of the complaint, and shall be forwarded to the complainant. - 5.
-The complainant shall have ten (10) days from the date the coordinator's decision is sent to the complainant to accept or reject the coordinator's proposed resolution and shall be deemed to have accepted the proposed resolution unless the complainant rejects the proposed resolution within such time period.
-In the event the complainant rejects the proposed resolution, the complainant shall be given the opportunity to file a request for reconsideration within the ten (10) days from the date the coordinator's division is sent to the complainant.
-The request for reconsideration shall be filed with the coordinator.
-The coordinator shall consider any additional information provided in the request for reconsideration and make a decision on the request for reconsideration within 10 (ten) days after the request for reconsideration was filed.
+Complaints shall be made in writing, unless the Complainant's disability prevents such, in which event the Complaint can be made verbally. - 2.
+Complaints shall set forth: (a) the name of the Complainant, (b) the address and telephone number or other such information sufficient to enable the Coordinator to contact the Complainant, (c) a brief description of the alleged violation, and (d) the relief requested by the Complainant. - 3.
+Complaints shall be investigated by the Coordinator or the Coordinator's designee.
+Investigations shall be thorough, but informal, and the Complainant shall be given a full opportunity to submit evidence relevant to the complaint. - 4.
+The Coordinator shall make a decision on the Complaint within thirty (30) days of the filing of the Complaint, unless such time period is extended by agreement of the Complainant.
+The decision shall be made in writing, shall set forth the Coordinator's proposed resolution of the Complaint, and shall be forwarded to the Complainant. - 5.
+The Complainant shall have ten (10) days from the date the Coordinator's decision is sent to the Complainant to accept or reject the Coordinator's proposed resolution and shall be deemed to have accepted the proposed resolution unless the Complainant rejects the proposed resolution within such time period.
+In the event the complainant rejects the proposed resolution, the complainant shall be given the opportunity to file a request for reconsideration within the ten (10) days from the date the Coordinator's division is sent to the Complainant.
+The request for reconsideration shall be filed with the Coordinator.
+The Coordinator shall consider any additional information provided in the request for reconsideration within 10 (ten) days after the request for reconsideration was filed.

-Confidentiality of Student Records (FERPA)
+Confidentiality Records (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) gives parents and students over 18 years of age rights of access and confidentiality with respect to education records.
-Employees are expected to provide access rights and maintain the confidentiality of education records in accordance with FERPA and board policy.
-Further information about FERPA and the district's policies under FERPA are found in board policy and in the student handbook.
+Employees shall provide access rights and maintain the confidentiality of education records in accordance with FERPA and Board policy.
+Further information about FERPA and the District's policies under FERPA are found in Board policy and in the student handbook.